rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 ### Default values

-We want to add another prop and set a default value if not explicitly set.
+We want to add another prop and set a default value if not explicitly set from outside.
 First, we add another prop called `loading`, which accepts a boolean value.
 Since we don't want to explicitly set this prop, we use the `withDefaults` compiler macro to define a default value.
 That way, the compiler knows that this property is optional and won't warn us when not setting it.
 We also set the `button` state to `disabled` if `loading` is true and show a different text in that case.

 ```diff
 // MagicButton.vue